xuwang/aws-terraform/README.md

     cluster_desired_capacity = 3
 ```

-Note: etcd cluster_desired_capacity should be in odd number, e.g. 3, 5, 9
+Note: etcd minimum, maximum and cluster_desired_capacity should be the same and in odd number, e.g. 3, 5, 9

 You should also change the [aws_instance_type](http://aws.amazon.com/ec2/instance-types)
 from "micro" to "medium" if heavy docker containers to be hosted the nodes: